College Admissions Tips and Guidance

 Tips On Getting Started With Standardized Testing

-• A student doing testsPlan Ahead – Early junior year is an ideal time to plan a standardized testing strategy.
+- Plan Ahead – Early junior year is an ideal time to plan a standardized testing strategy.
 Look at the calendar and consider when time will be available for diagnostic testing, test preparation, and the actual test dates.
 Consider time commitments including sports, work, and family vacations, and map out a timeline to ideally complete standardized testing by the end of junior year.
-There will be opportunities to retake in the late summer and fall, but it’s important to have a goal.
+There will be opportunities to retake in the late summer and fall of senior year, but it’s important to have a schedule.
 Those taking AP and subject tests in May and June should try to schedule their main standardized test before those months.

-• Use What Was Learned to Prepare – Many students seek tutoring to help improve their standardized test performance.
+- Practice – Many students seek tutoring to help improve their standardized test performance.
 Options range from group classes to private in-home tutoring, and there are also many online resources available.
 Khan Academy has teamed with the College Board to analyze SAT test results and provide practice questions based on areas where students need to improve.
-Your consultant can provide guidance about which of these options seem best suited to your needs.
+Your consultant can advise which of these options seems best suited to your needs.
+Tutoring can help with content acquisition and test-taking skills, but all students benefit from practice.
+Taking as many practice tests as possible increases familiarity with question formats, improves speed, and simply makes students more comfortable with the tests.

-• Analyze test results and make adjustments – After receiving a score report from an official test, analyze it carefully and consider the steps necessary to improve scores.
-Study or ask for tutoring if challenges with certain content remain, take more practice tests, or ask for test strategy tutoring if time ran out.
+- Analyze test results and make adjustments – After receiving a score report from an official test, analyze it carefully and consider the steps necessary to improve scores.
+Study or ask for tutoring if challenges with certain content remain, take more practice tests or ask for test strategy tutoring if time ran out.
 There is a lot of help available and results will improve through targeted effort.
 While there may be exceptions, if students have prepared, taking the test twice is often enough, and they may experience declining returns in taking additional tests.